 Sec.
-515. Authorization to Tribal Commission to Adopt Procedures for Class III Gaming.
+516. Authorization to Tribal Commission to Adopt Procedures for Class III Gaming.

-Prior to the commencement of Class III gaming, and upon the concurrence of the State, the Tribe hereby authorizes the Tribal Commission to develop and adopt procedures pursuant to the following requirements.
-All such procedures shall be listed in Appendix C of the Compact and may be revised upon the concurrence of the Tribal Commission and the State.
-The right to object to such concurrence shall be subject to a prescriptive period of thirty (30) days.
+Prior to the commencement of Class III gaming, the Tribe hereby authorizes the Tribal

+Commission to develop and adopt procedures pursuant to the following requirements.
+All such procedures shall be listed in an Appendix to the Compact and may be revised as authorized by the Compact.
 The procedures to be adopted by the Tribal Commission shall include the following: